About Egg Tempera

 The murals of the mid-third-century CE Dura-Europos synagogue in Syria were created in tempera.
 The art technique was also the main medium used for panel painting and illuminated manuscripts in the Byzantine world and Medieval and Early Renaissance Europe.
 Tempera painting was the primary panel painting medium for nearly every painter in the European Medieval and Early renaissance period up to 1500.
 For example, every surviving panel painting by Michelangelo is egg tempera.

 Oil paint replaced tempera as the principal medium used for creating artwork during the 15th century in Early Netherlandish painting.
 Around 1500, oil paint replaced tempera in Italy.
 In the 19th and 20th centuries, there were intermittent revivals of tempera technique in Western art, among the Pre-Raphaelites, Social Realists, and others.
-Tempera painting continues to be used in Eastern Europe, Greece and Russia where it is the traditional medium for Orthodox icons.
+Tempera painting continues to be used in Eastern Europe and Greece where it is the traditional medium for Orthodox icons.

 Kateryna uses only high quality traditional art materials; traditionally made gesso, boards and pigments.